sathwik2424/SAMPLE/README.md

 # SAMPLE
-this repo is to demonstrate to git commands
+1.this repo is to demonstrate to git commands
+2.the commands to retrieve data in local are